CodelibFw/codelib-fw/README.md

 **Quickly create easy to maintain web applications, with a variety of technologies:
 PHP 7.4+, MySql, VueJs, Bootstrap, or other.**

+We use this simple framework for our own Apps, and we want it to be a **powerful** but **very simple to learn and use PHP Framework**.<br>
+Using a combination of Framework features and Samples created for the Framework, we want anyone using it to be able to launch web applications within
+7 days, not in weeks or months.<br>
+As a Framework, it is likely to be always work in progress, as it incorporates new technologies, features and security measures.<br>
+Another goal of the framework is to make it easy to customize so that users can not only extend it with Plugins, but also easily replace core functionality, conventions and terminology.<br> Among its features:<br>
-- Quickly create PHP Web Apps programmatically with CL components, or in a more traditional style
+- Quickly create static and dynamic PHP Web Apps.
-- Create Plugins/Services for your app, and use Dependency Injection to wire all its dependencies
+- Create Plugins/Services for your app, and use Dependency Injection to wire all its dependencies.
-- Replace different parts of the framework as you want without a complications
+- Replace different parts of the framework as you want without complications
 - Easily create and reuse your own components
+- Easily add filters to the request, response or specific functionality within your App.
-- Easy collaboration among team members
+- Easy collaboration among team members, with clear separation of concerns and conventions.
-- Create complex workflows
+- Create complex workflows, with flow keys processed by one or many sync or async services.
-- Easily make sense of how it works
+- Easily make sense of how it works, even though its documentation is very limited at the moment.

 #### Samples

 Take a look at our <a href="https://github.com/codelibfw/cl-samples">samples</a> released under the Apache license.
 You can use any of the samples as a starting point for your new Code-lib App.
 You can also take a look at the <a href="http://codelibfw.com">Code-lib website</a> for additional information.

+_Both, the number of samples and the Codelib website will continue growing as time passes._

 #### Contributing